 This kind of process can be done when there is an understanding between both parties that the marriage is irrevocably over and there is no chance of reconciling their differences.

 Is a Florida Uncontested Divorce better?

-The greatest benefit of filing for a Florida uncontested divorce is how quickly it can be finalized!
+The greatest benefit of filing for a Florida divorce is how quickly it can be finalized!
 Most of our customers receive their divorce in the mail between 30-45 days without ever stepping into the courthouse.

 My personal top #1 recommendation to motivate an ex?
 Open your wallet.

 In our experience the best way is to agree to pay for the related fees.
 Yes, it sucks big time!
 But if you really want a quick and painless divorce this is a huge motivation for someone to cooperate in the process.

 This is one of the reasons why our fees are so low, we understand that most of the time the person contacting us will be the person in charge of bearing the financial burden.

 Next recommendation?
 Make it as EASY as possible

 Our service removes the “I don’t have time” excuse so many exes use to deny you a Florida divorce.